Akhila-Palagani24/Akhila-Palagani24/README.md

 ⚔️ The Way of the Developer

-A passionate CSE student navigating the world of technology, building impactful projects and solving real-world problems through code.
+Exploring the digital frontier as a passionate CSE student, turning ideas into reality through code and continuous learning.
+Every challenge is an opportunity to grow.

-🥋 Training In: Full-Stack Development & AI.
+- 🥋 Training In: Full-Stack Development, DSA & AI.
-🎯 Current Focus: React, JavaScript & Open Source.
+- 🎯 Current Focus: React, JavaScript, Python & Open Source.
-🏯 Mission: Learn.
-Build.
-Improve.
-Repeat.
+- 🏯 Mission: Learn, Build, Improve, Repeat.

 ---